-Our Early Intervention team continues to provide telehealth therapies and video conferencing to support our families so their child doesn’t experience a delay in development.
+Our Early Intervention team is available to schedule limited in-person therapy sessions at this time and we and continue to provide telehealth therapies and video conferencing to support our families so their child doesn’t experience a delay in development.
 We are reaching out to the community, letting parents know they can self-refer and call as soon as they are concerned about a potential delay.
-We are willing to work with families to ensure vital services are provided if family has lost healthcare or in a financial hardship.
+We continue to work with families to ensure vital services are provided if a family has lost healthcare or is in a financial hardship.

-Our Vocational team has provided services to adults with disabilities in essential positions throughout this pandemic.
+Sherwood’s Vocational team is available to provide services in person at this time.
+Our team has provided services to adults with disabilities in essential positions throughout this pandemic.
 We continue to educate our clients on the importance of wearing masks, how to work while practicing physical distancing so they can start earning paychecks again.
 Adults with disabilities getting back to work is an important part of the economic recovery.
 Our staff have worked remotely during this time and continue to have innovative conversations on how technology, video resume’s and virtual services make a positive impact for those we serve while being physically separated.

 If you would like to learn more about what services mean for you or your loved ones call 425-334-4071.
 We appreciate your patience as we stay committed to safety, for you, your loved ones, our employees and their families.
 Please sign up for our newsletter, follow us on social media or comeback to our website for regular updates.